-As mentioned in a previous section, the species was recorded twice (two individuals) in the study area during the observations in June 2021 outside the impact zones with the (distance greater than 2 km from the installation site of the nearest wind turbine of the project under study).
+As mentioned in the previous section, the species was recorded one time (one individual) in the study area during the observations in April 2021. with such individual transit taking place outside the impact zones of the WPP (distance greater than 2 km from the location nearest wind turbine of the project).